 There’s no Math.
 Rather, it’s quite simple The brand that you just interacted with just integrated all your touchpoints on a customer data platform (CDP) and is trying to sell their product to you based on your actions.

-Now, if you run a business that offers goods & services, you might want to learn more about CDPs.
-That’s what we’re going to help you with.
+Now, if your business offers goods & services, you might want to learn more about CDPs.
+That’s what we’ll explore in this blog.
 Let’s start with the basics before we delve into the specifics.

-A Customer Data Platform (CDP) is a software that combines data from multiple sources to create a single centralized view of the customer containing data on all touch-points and interactions with your product or service.
-That database can then be segmented in a nearly endless number of ways to create more personalized marketing campaigns.
+A Customer Data Platform (CDP) is software that merges data from various sources to create a centralized view of the customer containing data on all touch-points and interactions with your product/service.
+You can segment the data in an endless number of ways to customize marketing efforts.

-Customer data is information consumers leave behind as they use the internet and interact with companies online and offline: through websites, blogs, e-commerce portals, and in-store interactions.
+Customer data refers to the information consumers leave behind as they interact with companies online and offline: through websites, blogs, e-commerce portals, and in-store interactions.

-There are four main kinds of customer data that Customer Data Platforms collect and organize.
+There are four types of data that the Customer Data Platform collects and organize.

 Identity data builds the foundation of each customer profile in a CDP.
-This type of data allows businesses to uniquely identify each customer and prevent costly replications.
+This type of data allows businesses to identify each customer and prevent costly replications uniquely.
 Identity data includes:

-Descriptive data expands on identity data and gives you a fuller picture of your customer.
-The categories of descriptive data will vary based on the type of company.
+It expands on identity data and gives you a complete picture of your customer.
+The categories of this data type vary based on the company.

-For example, a car dealership may collect lifestyle details about their customers’ cars, whereas a diaper company would collect details about the number of children in customers’ families.
+For example, a real estate agent company may collect lifestyle details about their customers.
+While a child-care company collects data about the number of children in their target customers’ families.

 Descriptive data includes: